 - Excused absence is defined as: - Student illness or critical illness/death in the immediate family- only illnesses or injuries (with physician documentation) that prohibit students from participating in class/clinical are excused.
-Immediate family is defined as spouse/life partner, child, parent, spouse/life partner's parent legal guardian, sibling, grandparent or grandchild. - ♦ Short-Term Military Obligation - Jury Duty or Subpoena for Court Appearance- students should make arrangements to post-pone or schedule all court activities during times that do not conflict with nursing classes and clinical activities.
+Immediate family is defined as spouse/life partner, child, parent, legal guardian, sibling, grandparent or grandchild. - ♦ Short-Term Military Obligation - Jury Duty or Subpoena for Court Appearance- students should make arrangements to post-pone or schedule all court activities during times that do not conflict with nursing classes and clinical activities.